UCONN

 Mail database would need to store all email for all accounts, you wouldn’t need to search across multiple accounts.

-Concept of where to put data is called data locality.
+The concept of where to put data is called data locality.

 Datastore is designed in a way that allows you to choose which documents live near other documents by putting them in the same entity group.